jsherling/classic-blog/_posts/2021-06-02-david-copperfield.md

 ---
 layout: post
 title: "David Copperfield"
+author: Charles Dickens
-date: 2021-06-02 01:02:36 -0700
+date: 2021-06-02
 categories: guest author dickens
 ---
 Whether I shall turn out to be the hero of my own life, or whether that station will be held by anybody else, these pages must show.
-To begin my life with the beginning of my life, I record that I was born (as I have been informed and believe) on a Friday, at twelve o'clock at night.
+To begin my life with the beginning of my life,<!--more--> I record that I was born (as I have been informed and believe) on a Friday, at twelve o'clock at night.
 It was remarked that the clock began to strike, and I began to cry, simultaneously.